z03h/CyberTron5000/README.md

   </ul>

 ### <em>License</em>
-CyberTron5000 is under the Unlicense.
-(See: UNLICENSE)
+CyberTron5000 is under the AGPLv3 License.
+(See: LICENSE)

-#### <em>What exactly does this mean?</em>
-You can use, steal, copy, claim, do whatever you want with the code of CyberTron5000, no conditions or strings attached <strong>at all.</strong> (See: https://unlicense.org.)